 5.5 Assessment outcome

-General practice experience assessment outcomes are valid for four years from the date of the outcome.
+General practice experience assessment outcomes are current for four years from the date of the outcome.

 If an applicant believes that a decision regarding their application for assessment of general practice experience has been made incorrectly, they may apply for reconsideration in line with the RACGP Reconsiderations and Appeals Policy.